Albino Lucatello: Early life

-Born into a modest family from Venice, Lucatello lived with his parents Andrea and Teresa Brunello within a stone's throw of the local parish church, Basilica dei Frari, where, as a young child, he would spend his time leafing through the art books stored in the sacristy.
+Born into a modest family from Venice, Lucatello lived with his parents Andrea and Teresa Brunello near the local parish church, Basilica dei Frari, where he would spend his time leafing through the art books stored in the sacristy.

-He attended the Carmini Art Institute, diligently combining formal academic study with his very own personal study of the city's rich artistic heritage: its wealth of church paintings, museums and art collections.
-He concluded his intense, if rather chaotic, studies in 1949 after following a course at the Scuola Libera del Nudo run by the Accademia di Belle Arti di Venezia.
+He attended the Carmini Art Institute, combining formal academic study with his personal study of the city's heritage through its church paintings, museums and art collections.
+He concluded his studies in 1949 after a course at the Scuola Libera del Nudo run by the Accademia di Belle Arti di Venezia.
 Here he was conferred the Institute's first prize for drawing, which he received from maestro Virgilio Guidi, who was to remain a friend.

-The prize announced his artistic debut among the new generation of up and coming artists and assured him his own studio on the top floor of Palazzo Carminati, at San Stae for eleven consecutive years, courtesy of the Opera Bevilacqua La Masa Foundation.
+The prize announced his artistic debut among the new generation of up-and-coming artists and gave him his own studio on the top floor of Palazzo Carminati, at San Stae for eleven consecutive years, courtesy of the Opera Bevilacqua La Masa Foundation.